 Pastries and other sweets in Mediterranean countries contain more fruits, nuts, and cream than in the U.S. and less sugar.
 Bring on the Baklava!
-Cupcakes have been all the rage in the U.S. as we’ve seen in 2 Broke Girls but cookies are usually a better choice for dessert.
+Cupcakes have been all the rage in the U.S. but cookies are usually a better choice for dessert.
 Bake oatmeal cookies with dark chocolate chips if you must have something sweet.

 Not all the countries or regions in the Mediterranean are alike when it comes to healthy eating.
 Chefs in Northern Italy and France use more butter and heavier sauces.
 Greece, (particularly Crete) Spain, Morocco, and Southern Italy serves the healthiest food and has a larger centenarian population.

-If you follow a true Mediterranean diet and avoid smoking, (like too many Europeans do) you’ll stay healthier and enjoy a happier life.
+If you follow a true Mediterranean diet and avoid smoking, (a Mediterranean bad habit) you’ll stay healthier and enjoy a happier life.

 What is your favorite Mediterranean dish?
 Leave a comment below.